MikeZanercik/MusicalDayPlanner/README.md

 Here is the website on load
 ![Webpage on Load](/assets/images/weather.png)

-Here a photo of the dropdown
+Here is a photo of the dropdown
 ![Dropdown in webpage](/assets/images/dropdown.png)

 Here is a photo with saved inputs in planner